camerond/stagehand/source/documentation.markdown

 Stagehand helps designers (and developers) use simple static markup to describe, visualize, and debug complex interface interactions.
 Stagehand parses your HTML looking for specific data attributes and generates a control panel for toggling states of your page – all without requiring any Javascript.

-Stagehand __isn't__ a tool for integrating with your actual app's views; it's a tool that turns static markup into living visual documentation.
+Stagehand __isn't__ a tool for integrating with your actual app's views; it's a tool that turns static markup into something akin to visual documentation.
 (Photoshop folks: think of Stagehand as Layer Comps for the browser.)

 ~~~html
 <p data-stage data-scene='scene 1'>I'm only shown in Scene 1!</p>